jtanx/fontforge/doc/sphinx/techref/PfaEdit-TeX.rst

 encodings built in to it.

-For large CJK truetype fonts it can read a sub-font definition file as defined in the ttf2tfm man page and :doc:`generate <generate>` a series of postscript type-1 fonts based on those two.
+For large CJK truetype fonts it can read a sub-font definition file as defined in the ttf2tfm man page and :doc:`generate </ui/dialogs/generate>` a series of postscript type-1 fonts based on those two.

 In consultation with the lilypond group we have designed a new